 - Special Monthly Compensation (SMC) — A higher rate of compensation for special circumstances, such as the need for assistance with a specific disability or the loss of use of a hand or leg.

-The VA has several other disability compensation programs that compensate veterans or their families for a variety of other circumstances, including automobile allowances, unemployability, hospitalization, birth defects, and clothing allowances.
+VA has several other disability compensation programs that compensate veterans and their families for a variety of other circumstances, including automobile allowances, unemployability, hospitalization, birth defects, and clothing allowances.

-How Our South Carolina VA Disability Lawyers Can Help
+How Our South Carolina VA Disability Advocates Can Help

 VA disability claims can be incredibly challenging for many applicants because of their inexperience in applying for benefits.
 Failure to understand guidelines and types of medical evidence required can result in a delay or outright denial of benefits.

-Some veterans may struggle to prove that their physical disability deserves a higher disability rating.
+Some veterans may struggle to prove that their physical disability warrants a higher disability rating.
 In other cases, mental disabilities may be incredibly difficult to prove.
-A knowledgeable lawyer will be able to put together the most compelling evidence that demonstrates and proves the extent of your disabilities.
+A knowledgeable advocate will put together the most compelling evidence that demonstrates and proves the extent of your disabilities.

 Depending on the type of disability claim filed, VA disability ratings may be increased, decreased, or completely severed.
-An experienced attorney will know the best way to help you argue that your condition has worsened or is otherwise deserving of a higher disability rating through medical reports and other evidence.
+An advocate will review your case and determine the most appropriate approach for your claim or appeal.

 Are you a veteran in South Carolina who needs help applying for or appealing a VA disability decision?
-Make sure that you seek legal representation as soon as possible.
+Make sure that you seek advocacy as soon as possible.